 Loved ones who understand the challenges of managing a mental illness during the holiday season can help to mitigate some of these hurdles.
 Supportive friends and family members can offer encouragement in sticking to a treatment plan and practicing self-care, as well as reinforce realistic expectations and boundaries.

-All through the year, and especially during the holiday season, The Well Community provides a supportive network for those living with serious mental illnesses, offering encouragement and acceptance as they deal with these conditions.
+All through the year, and especially during the holiday season, the Well Community provides a supportive network for those living with serious mental illnesses, offering encouragement and acceptance as they deal with these conditions.
 Members have opportunities to celebrate the holidays in ways that are comfortable and enjoyable for them, such as the annual holiday party.
-And, at Thursday Night Life worship services, they praise God together for the gift of His Son.